bash/terminal-unsolicited-reports/readme.md

 has a couple of advantages over using `SIGWINCH`:

 * `SIWGINCH` is fired many times when the terminal is resized.
-  Applications that care about the color need to debounce the signal somehow to avoid sending `OSC 10` / `OSC 11` too often.
+  Programs that care about the color need to debounce the signal somehow to avoid sending `OSC 10` / `OSC 11` too often.
-* An escape sequence can deliver the new color value directly so applications don't have to send `OSC 10` / `OSC 11` themselves.
+* An escape sequence can deliver the new color value directly so programs don't have to send `OSC 10` / `OSC 11` themselves.
 * An escape sequences is portable to Windows.